Scarlett-Spade/Movie-App/README.md

 # HELPFUL TERMS
 1. __Smart Contract__: a piece of code that lives on the blockchain
 2. __Blockchain__: a public place where anyone can securely read and write data for a fee
-3. __Metamask Wallet__: a crypto wallet & secure gateway to connect blockchain apps.
+3. __Metamask Wallet__: a crypto wallet & secure gateway to connect blockchain apps
 4. __Rinkeby Testnet__: a free Ethereum test network

 # INSTALL REQUIREMENTS